Greenhouse Gases

 The three main GHGs being emitted causing global warming-occur naturally.
 Ice cores show how they rise and fall alternating with ice ages warm periods.
 They are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).

-They are classified by the IPCC as 'long lasting' atmospheric GHGs, lasting from about a decade (CH4) to over a century (CO2 & N2O).
+They are classified by the IPCC as 'long lived' atmospheric GHGs, lasting from about a decade (CH4) to over a century (CO2 & N2O).

 Water vapour is the top GHG for warming contribution, because it is so abundant in the atmosphere.
 It is classified by the IPCC as a warming feedback,its most important capacity, rather than a GHG emission.
 Warmer air/atmosphere holds more water vapour.
 This +ve (amplifying) feedback about doubles the warming of a GHG alone.